hashicorp/terraform-guides/governance/third-generation/README.md

-import "tfconfig-functions" as config import "tfrun-functions" as run import "aws-functions" as aws
+import "tfconfig-functions" as config import "tfrun-functions" as run import "aws-functions" as aws import "azure-functions" as azure
 ```
-In this case, we are using `plan`, `state`, `config`, `run`, and `aws` as aliases for the five imports to keep lines that use their functions shorter.
+In this case, we are using `plan`, `state`, `config`, `run`, `aws`, and `azure` as aliases for the six imports to keep lines that use their functions shorter.
 Of course, you only need to import the modules that contain functions that your policy actually calls.

 ### The Functions of the tfplan-functions and tfstate-functions Modules
 We discuss these two modules together because they are essentially identical except for their use of the tfplan/v2 and tfstate/v2 imports.